Awesome 3 days in Budapest itinerary – Culture & relaxation

 SHOES ON THE DANUBE

-The shoes on the Danube are created to pay respect to the Jews who were killed here by the Hungarian fascist militia during World War II.
+The shoes on the Danube pay respect to the Jews who were killed here by the Hungarian fascist militia during World War II.

 Address: Between Széchenyi tér and Kossuth tér